dmlc/gluon-nlp/tools/docker/README.md

 If you have a multi-GPU instance, e.g., [g4dn.12xlarge](https://aws.amazon.com/ec2/instance-types/g4/), [p2.8xlarge](https://aws.amazon.com/ec2/instance-types/p2/),
-[p3.8xlarge](https://aws.amazon.com/ec2/instance-types/p3/), you can try to run the following command to verify the installation of horovod + MXNet
+[p3.8xlarge](https://aws.amazon.com/ec2/instance-types/p3/), you can try to verify the installation of horovod + MXNet by running the question answering script

 ```
 docker run --gpus all --rm -it --shm-size=4g gluonai/gluon-nlp:gpu-latest \